oracle/node-oracledb/doc/api.md

 SELECT first_name, last_name FROM employees WHERE first_name IN (:0, :1, :2)
 ```

-Binds are still used for security.
-But, depending how often this
+You could use a [tagged literal template][160] to do this conveniently.
+Binds
-query is executed, and how changeable the number of bind values is,
+are still used for security.
+But, depending how often this query is executed,
-you can end up with lots of 'unique' query strings being executed.
+and how changeable the number of bind values is, you can end up with lots of
-You might not get the statement caching benefits that re-executing a
+'unique' query strings being executed.
+You might not get the statement caching
-fixed SQL statement would have.
+benefits that re-executing a fixed SQL statement would have.

 Another solution for a larger number of values is to construct a SQL
 statement like: